seanreed1111/sql-recipes/README.md

 # Selecting Only Groups with Certain Characteristics
 ## Problem
-## You want to calculate group SUMmaries using AVG, MIN, MAX, etc, but display the results only for those groups that match certain criteria.
+## You want to calculate group summaries using AVG, MIN, MAX, etc, but display the results only for those groups that match certain criteria.

 ## Solution
 ## Use a HAVING clause.